-I. "manufacture" in relation to any drug, includes any process or part of a process for making, altering, finishing, packing, labeling, breaking or otherwise treating or adapting any drug with a view its sale and distribution, but does not include the compounding or dispensing of any drug or the packing of any drug in the ordinary course of retail business, and "to manufacture" shall be construed accordingly m. "manufacturer" means any person who manufactures a drug n. "net-worth" means the paid-up share capital of a company plus free reserve, if any, and surpluses excluding outside investments which are not readily available for operational activity o. "non-Scheduled bulk drug" means a bulk drug not specified in the First Schedule q. "pre-tax return" means profits before payment of income-tax and surtax and includes such other expenses as do not form part of the cost of formulation r. 'price list" means a price list referred to in paragraphs 14 and 15 and includes a supplementary price list s. "retail price" means the retail price of a drug arrived at or fixed in accordance with the provisions of this Order and includes a ceiling price t. 'retailer" means a dealer carrying on the retail business of sale of drugs to customer u.
+I. "manufacture" in relation to any drug, includes any process or part of a process for making, altering, finishing, packing, labeling, breaking or otherwise treating or adapting any drug with a view its sale and distribution, but does not include the compounding or dispensing of any drug or the packing of any drug in the ordinary course of retail business, and "to manufacture" shall be construed accordingly m. "manufacturer" means any person who manufactures a drug n. "net-worth" means the paid-up share capital of a company plus free reserve, if any, and surpluses excluding outside investments which are not readily available for operational activity o. "non-Scheduled bulk drug" means a bulk drug not specified in the First Schedule p. "non-Scheduled formulation" means a formulation not containing any bulk drug specified in the First Schedule q. "pre-tax return" means profits before payment of income-tax and surtax and includes such other expenses as do not form part of the cost of formulation r. "price list" means a price list referred to in paragraphs 14 and 15 and includes a supplementary price list s. "retail price" means the retail price of a drug arrived at or fixed in accordance with the provisions of this Order and includes a ceiling price t. "retailer" means a dealer carrying on the retail business of sale of drugs to customer u.
 "Scheduled bulk drugs" means a bulk drug specified in the First Schedule v.
 "Scheduled formulation" means a formulation containing any bulk drug specified in the First Schedule either individually or in combination with other drugs, including one or more than one drug or drugs not specified in the First Schedule except single ingredient formulation based on bulk drugs specified in the First Schedule and sold under the generic name w. "sale turn-over" means the product of units of formulations sold by a manufacturer or an importer, as the case may be, in an accounting year multiplied by retail price inclusive of sales tax, if any, paid on direct sales by the manufacturer or importer but does not include excise duty and local taxes, if any x.
 "Schedule" means a Schedule annexed to this Order y.
-Wholesaler" means a dealer or his agent or a stockiest appointed by a manufacturer or an importer for the sale of his drugs to a retailer, hospital, dispensary, medical, educational or research institution purchasing bulk quantities of drugs bulk drug specified in the First Schedule and making it available at a fair price, from different manufacturers, after making such inquiry as it deems fit, fix from time to time, by notification in the Official Gazette, a maximum sale price at which such bulk drug shall be sold
+"Wholesaler" means a dealer or his agent or a stockiest appointed by a manufacturer or an importer for the sale of his drugs to a retailer, hospital, dispensary, medical, educational or research institution purchasing bulk quantities of drugs